emberjs/rfcs/text/0742-ember-data-deprecate-helper-functions.md

 ## Summary

-Deprecates the exported util functions `errorsHashToArray` `arrorsArrayToHash` and `normalizeModelName` that were recommended for deprecation by the [RFC#395 packages](https://github.com/emberjs/rfcs/blob/master/text/0395-ember-data-packages.md)
+Deprecates the exported util functions `errorsHashToArray` `errorsArrayToHash` and `normalizeModelName` that were recommended for deprecation by the [RFC#395 packages](https://github.com/emberjs/rfcs/blob/master/text/0395-ember-data-packages.md)

 ## Motivation